21 March 2024

 "As we learned in the feminist movement," Federici says, "often the first obstacle a woman encounters when she wants to make a fight is not directly the state but the man in the family." (interview, Race, Poverty & the Environment, Vol. 19 No. 2, 2012).

-Lastly, I mentioned Connecticut, the locale of Sanger's first clinic.
+Lastly, there is Connecticut, the locale of Sanger's first clinic.
 New York and Maryland would follow.
-Sanger's friend and Planned Parenthood co-founder, Katharine "Kit" Hepburn (mother of the actress), a communist, helped organize the Connecticut clinics.
-Kit Hepburn's sister, Edith Hooker, organized the first clinic in Baltimore.
+Sanger's friend and Planned Parenthood co-founder, Katharine "Kit" Hepburn, a communist, helped organize the Connecticut clinics.
+Kit Hepburn's sister, Edith Houghton Hooker, organized the first clinic in Baltimore.

 Sanger died after Griswold in 1966.